(See also Overview of Dermatitis.)

 Older children and adults may develop a thick, tenacious, scaly scalp rash with large flakes of skin.

-In infants, the scalp can be shampooed daily with mild baby shampoo, and 1 to 2.5% hydrocortisone cream or fluocinolone 0.01% oil can be rubbed into the scalp or face.
+In infants, the scalp can be shampooed daily with mild baby shampoo, and 1 to 2.5% hydrocortisone cream or fluocinolone oil can be rubbed into the scalp or face.
 Antifungal creams such as 2% ketoconazole or 1% econazole can be helpful in severe cases.
 For young children who have a thick scaly rash on the scalp, mineral oil, olive oil, or a corticosteroid gel or oil can be rubbed gently into the affected area with a soft toothbrush at bedtime.
+The scalp is shampooed daily until the thick scale is gone.